Confessions (Usher album)

-Confessions is the fourth studio album by American singer-songwriter Usher.
+Confessions is the fourth studio album by American singer Usher.
 It was released on March 23, 2004, by Arista Records.
-Recording sessions for the album took place during 2003 to 2004, with its production handled by his longtime collaborator Jermaine Dupri, along with Jimmy Jam and Terry Lewis and Lil Jon, among others.
-Primarily an R&B album, Confessions showcases Usher as a crooner through a mixture of ballads and up-tempos, incorporating musical genres of dance-pop, hip hop and crunk.
-The album's themes generated controversy about Usher's personal relationships; however, the album's primary producer Jermaine Dupri claimed the album reflects Dupri's own personal story.
+Recording sessions for the album took place from 2003 to 2004, with its production on the album being handled by his longtime collaborator Jermaine Dupri, along with Jimmy Jam and Terry Lewis and Lil Jon, among others.
+Primarily an R&B album, Confessions showcases Usher as a crooner through a mixture of ballads and up-tempos, incorporating musical genres of dance-pop, hip hop, and crunk.
+The album's themes generated controversy about Usher's personal relationships.
+However, the album's primary producer Jermaine Dupri claimed the album reflects Dupri's own personal story.

 In the United States, the album sold 1.1 million copies in its first week.
-To boost sales amid threats of bootlegging, the special edition for the album was issued, which includes the single, "My Boo"; a duet with Alicia Keys.
-Confessions earned Usher several awards, including the Grammy Award for Best Contemporary R&B Album.
+To boost sales amid threats of bootlegging, the special edition for the album was issued, in which includes the single, "My Boo" (a duet with Alicia Keys).
+Confessions earned Usher various awards, including the Grammy Award for Best Contemporary R&B Album.